superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.md

 ## Implementing our movie RecSys

 To complete our movie recommendation system, we next set up our system so that users can input a movie title as a query.
-After this, our system retrieves Doc2Vec embeddings from our vector database, then uses similarity metrics such as cosine similarity or determines smallest Euclidian distances - to identify and recommend 'n' number of movies whose embeddings closely resemble those of the user's query movie, based on its genre/s.
+After this, our system retrieves Doc2Vec embeddings from our vector database, then uses similarity metrics such as cosine similarity or determines smallest Euclidean distances - to identify and recommend 'n' number of movies whose embeddings closely resemble those of the user's query movie, based on its genre/s.

 ### Setting up our vector DB